adellorto/Advanced_Simulation_Project/README.md

 # Advanced Simulation Assignments

-This repository contains the material for three assignments in the course **Advanced Simulation** of the MSc programme *Engineering and Policy Analysis* at TU Delft.
+This repository contains Python code and results for analysing the road network of Bangladesh.
+The model derives vulnerability and criticality scores for roads and bridges from the Road Maintenance Management System (RMMS) data.
+It was developed over three sequential assignments in the course **Advanced Simulation** of the MSc programme *Engineering and Policy Analysis* at TU Delft.

 ## Authors
 - Alessandro Dell-Orto